akiyeng2/symbolic-math/README.md

 -------------------
 To load this library, open a lisp interpreter and type `(load "symbolic.lisp")`

-If you load this library often, you may choose to compile the library with `(compile "symbolic.lisp)` and load the following `.fas` or `.fasl`.
+If you load this library often, you may choose to compile the library with `(compile-file "symbolic.lisp)` and load the following `.fas` or `.fasl`.
 Check your lisp implementation for more details.

 Usage
 -----